Perspective published on May 3, 2022

 The Case for Active Management

-- Attentive, ongoing portfolio management can help investors take advantage of opportunities to improve a portfolio’s performance and manage risks.
+- Attentive, ongoing portfolio management can help investors take advantage of opportunities to that seek to improve a portfolio’s performance and manage risks.

 - Our broad dealer network and intense focus on fundamental analysis may be beneficial given potential inefficiencies of the large, diverse municipal market.

 - Perhaps the greatest disadvantage of laddered portfolios is the lack of active management of maturity and duration.